tylerwatt12/sdrtrunk-vce/README.md

 - More generally, the polyphase center-frequency allocator now prefers midpoint-aligned valid centers instead of the first low-edge fit.
 That produces more sensible passband placement for ordinary multi-channel uses too, such asclustered NBFM channels on a 500kHz tuner span.
+- The main window now persists its position and split-pane state across restarts, so the working layout comes back as you left it.
 - I also did a broad parser cleanup pass replacing large numbers of hand-written contiguous `int[]` bit-position maps with `IntField`, and reversed/irregular descriptor maps with `FragmentedIntField` where appropriate.
 The main value is not raw speed; it is eliminating an error-prone representation that made it far too easy to duplicate or skip bit positions in protocol parsers.
 That pass also smoked out a handful of real field-definition bugs that had been hiding in plain sight.
+- On the Phase 2 side, a few plain parser bugs turned up in the course of cleanup, including typo/copy-paste mistakes and `&&` versus `||` logic errors in fragment plausibility/fallback handling.
+- The Phase 2 superframe detector was also too optimistic about some sync candidates.
+It now rejects clearly implausible fragment acquisitions earlier instead of committing sync first and letting bad fragments propagate downstream.
+- Phase 2 traffic channels now receive scramble parameters from Phase 1 control-channel state as early as they can, reducing the startup window where traffic-channel payloads are present before the descrambler has enough context.
+- For Phase 1 trellis-coded control and packet-data paths, unquantized symbol-phase Viterbi decoding is now used instead of hard slicing.
+That change now covers TSBKs, PDU headers, and PDU data blocks.
+Semantic validation guards were added to reject CRC-valid decodes that are still nonsensical in system context, and symbol buffer readiness gates were added at each decode point to ensure the buffer is fully populated before dispatch.
+The hard decoder did not need these because the hard bit buffer was always structurally full by the time dispatch fired — any short-buffer situation would still produce a full-length hard decode, just from partially valid data, which CRC would then quietly discard.
+With the unquantized decoder operating on a parallel symbol buffer that fills independently, the guarantee had to be made explicit, and the gates also have the benefit of avoiding a decode attempt that was never going to succeed.
 - While the SDRconnect tuner type will display drift and PPM, the auto-correct feature is disabled, as the drift will in general be so low as to be uninteresting.
 - Gettting this to work reliably on my system was a bit of a struggle; at this point my conclusion is that OSX Tahoe seems